Chatanga/DuneImmorality/README.md

 ## TODO (by priority)

 - Family atomics.
+- Add a rollback with dialog option to the research and tleilaxu tracks.
+- Add a default buy dialog for a tech, lacking any other option.
+- Consolidate the Action facade.
 - Endgame.

 - The Hagal house (with resources and difficulty levels).

-- Migrer les description dans GMNotes.
+- Migrer les description dans GMNotes (JSON?).
-- Restore translations.

-- Restore selectable combat music.
+- Restore translations (tokens included).

 - Blitz!
 - Arrakeen Scouts.

+- Restore selectable combat music.

 - Fanmade leaders.

+- Action cooldowns.
 - Introduce the graphic log?
 - Keep Module special, but unify everything else?
 - Decouple the tech effects / benefits?
 - Move the Tleilaxu track in its own module?
-- Where to put VP and how trash them?
+- Where to put combat VP and how trash them?
 - Explain font_size ratio / support.
 - Check for anchor and callback leaks.